kudoo-cloud/docs/src/pages/developer/v1/running.md

 For non windows users [NVM](https://github.com/nvm-sh/nvm) or if you're using Windows then please use [NVM-Windows](https://github.com/coreybutler/nvm-windows)

-You'll need to have the following global packages installed `npm install -g pm2`

-[PM2](https://pm2.keymetrics.io/) is a daemon process manager that will help you manage and keep your application online 24/7

 ### [Docker](https://www.docker.com/)
 **Please note** Docker for Windows is still pretty new and not an ideal developer experience.
 You can get it running, but we've run into multiple performance issues running on pretty high specced out laptops.